Aakhree Raasta: Plot

 Vijay remembers that he looks similar to David and that David visited Mahesh once he was released from prison.
 Thus, he disguises himself as David using a wig and beard, and visits his own house to speak to Mahesh.
 Mahesh, falling for the disguise, drops the knowledge of Vijay's birth secret and that Vijay's mother was raped by the very man whom he has been protecting.
 Subsequently, the police barge into the house and arrest Mahesh.
 Vijay removes his disguise and breaks down in shock.
 Vijay chooses to resign as he is ashamed of protecting the very man who raped his mother and wronged his father.
 However, Bhatnagar stops him and encourages him to continue.

 Vijay visits the cemetery where his mother's grave is located.
 David appears, and after they pray, Vijay tries to arrest him but David cleverly escapes.
 Meanwhile, Chaturvedi is preparing for a political rally, where Vijay and Bhatnagar are providing him security.
 David uses the manhole underneath to plant a bomb under Chaturvedi's vehicle, but his efforts are thwarted by Vijay who finds the bomb and throws it far away.
 Vijay and the other policemen go underground and round up David.
 When David tries to escape from the drain using a rope, Vijay shoots him and David collapses, leaving Vijay heartbroken.
 Vijay takes David out through the manhole.
 Chaturvedi ridicules David and commends Vijay for saving him.
 However, David turns out with a pistol and shoots Chaturvedi dead before he breathes his last.
-The film ends with Vijay proudly looking at his father.
+The film ends with Vijay proudly looking and clapping for his father.